TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Introduction

-The identification of relevant features, i.e, properties or driving variables of a process or system's property and often referred to as actuators or descriptors, has propelled investigations for an understanding of the underlying processes that generated the data \cite{GuyonElisseeff:2003}.
-In this context, a feature $X \in \vec{X}$ may be an attribute, variable, parameter, or a combination of the above that has been measured or obtained from experiments or simulations.
-The main task is to estimate a statistical dependency, $f: \vec{X} \mapsto Y$, between a set of features $\vec{X}$ and an output $Y$ (target, response function), called functional dependence, subject to a feature selection criterion $\mathcal Q$ \cite{BlumLangley:1997,KohaviJohn:1997},
+The identification of relevant variables, i.e., the properties or the driving variables of a process or system's property, has propelled investigations for an understanding of the underlying processes that generated the data \citep{GuyonElisseeff:2003}.
+Such a variable $X \in \vec{X}$ may be an attribute, parameter, or a combination of properties measured or obtained from experiments or simulations.
+The fundamental challenge is to find a functional dependency $f: \vec{X} \mapsto Y$, between a set of variables $\vec{X}' \in \vec{X}$ related to a certain output $Y$ (target, response function).
+The objective is to find a set of variables (the so-called features) that maximizes a feature-selection criterion $\mathcal Q$ with respect to a property of interest $Y$ \citep{BlumLangley:1997,KohaviJohn:1997},

-Feature selection screens the initial feature set $\vec{X}$ for relevant features $\vec{X}^*$ and ranks feature subsets based on their relevance.
-Therefore, it simplifies subsequent statistical data analysis and reduces the chances of detecting false dependencies.
-Used as a preliminary step for screening given feature sets, a robust and reliable feature-selection algorithm could for instance improve the performance and efficiency of data-analytics techniques such as symbolic regression, both in the genetic-programming \cite{Koza:1994} and compressed-sensing implementation \cite{GhiringhelliVybiralEtAl:2015,OuyangCurtaroloEtAl:2018}, or regression-tree-based approaches \cite{BreimanFriedmanEtAl:1984}.

-Feature selection comprises two parts: (i) the choice of a search strategy and (ii) the feature selection criterion $\mathcal Q$ for relevance.
-Search strategies for feature selection are either optimal (exhaustive) or sub-optimal (greedy).
-Optimal search strategies include exhaustive search and accelerated methods based on the monotonic property of a feature selection criterion, such as the branch and bound algorithm \cite{LandDoig:1960,NarendraFukunag:1977,Clausen:1999,MorrisonJacobsonEtAl:2016,HuhtalaKaerkkaeinenEtAl:1999}.
-By construction, optimal search strategies explore the complete set of features for a global optimum.
-As such, they are impractical for high-dimensional data sets due to cost and time constraints in computer resources.
-Therefore, sub-optimal strategies have been developed to find local optima while balancing accuracy and speed: sequential (floating) forward selection \cite{Whitney:1971,PudilNovovicovaEtAl:1994}, sequential backward elimination \cite{MarillGreen:1963}, and minimal-redundancy-maximal-relevance criterion \cite{PengLongEtAl:2005}.
+Feature selection comprises two parts: (i) the choice of a search strategy and (ii) a feature-selection criterion $\mathcal Q$ for evaluating a feature-subset's relevance.